Radially polarized synchrotron from galaxy-cluster virial shocks: Data and stacking method

-Although source catalogs (like NVSS \citep{NVSS_paper} and RACS \citep{DuchesneEtAl24}) are available at relevant frequencies, they contain more sources than GMIMS HEALPix pixels, so individual sources cannot be removed or masked.
+Although source catalogs (like NVSS \citep{NVSS_paper} and Rapid ASKAP Continuum Survey \citep[RACS;][]{DuchesneEtAl24}) are available at relevant frequencies, they contain more sources than GMIMS HEALPix pixels, so individual sources cannot be removed or masked.
 However, as the control samples quantify the properties of the GMIMS sky, the $\eta$-corrected $S$ estimate already accounts for the statistical properties of embedded point sources, as well as any other sky components and correlations.
-Any virial-shock signal should however be considered a combination of diffuse and compact-source emission, given previous detections of a strong discrete-source excess at the shock.
+Any virial-shock signal should however be considered a combination of diffuse and discrete-source emission, given previous detections of a strong source excess at the shock.
 The anticipated $P_r$ signal is expected to be somewhat weakened by noise bias, due to $Q$ and $U$ noise cross terms, and (in the absence of a non-polarized excess; see \S\ref{sec:Discussion}) by polarization leakage.
 Another nonlinear bias arises from the removal of background fields in both $P$ and $\delta\phi$ (which depends on $\Delta Q$ and $\Delta U$); to test this bias, we also consider an alternative

 found to produce consistent but more noisy results.